Vonn trying not to think of downhill as her last at Olympics

 Four years ago, Slovenia’s Tina Maze and Switzerland’s Dominique Gisin tied for the downhill title with the same time down to the hundredth of a second.
 It was the first time in 78 years of Olympic Alpine skiing there were double gold medals.

-Maze and Gisin have since retired; Gisin’s younger sister, Michelle, is in the lineup and was second fastest in the final practice run Tuesday.
-The bronze medalist last time, Lara Gut of Switzerland, is also a strong contender.
+Maze and Gisin have since retired; Gisin’s younger sister, Michelle, is in Wednesday’s field.
+So is the bronze medalist last time, Switzerland’s Lara Gut.

 COURSE DESCRIPTION